New Hope Township, Iredell County, North Carolina

 New Hope Township is a non-functioning administrative division of Iredell County, North Carolina, United States.
 By the requirements of the North Carolina Constitution of 1868, the counties were divided into townships, which included New Hope township as one of sixteen townships in Iredell County.

 Geography

 New Hope township contains the town of Love Valley (population of 90 in 2010).
+Highways 901 and 115 are the only major state roads in New Hope Township.
+Other significant landmarks in this township are: